coomlata1/pythonista-scripts/README.md

 # pythonista-scripts
 Useful scripts to be run in Pythonista for iOS.
-Kudos to @cclauss for line by line code cleanup and helpful comments on improving these scripts.
+Kudos to [cclauss](https://github.com/cclauss) for line by line code cleanup and helpful comments on improving these scripts.

 - **Search IMDB.py** - A script that I find useful to quickly look up info on a movie title or a TV series.
 The results of the query are displayed on the console screen and a Markdown version is copied to the clipboard for pasting to a text editor, etc.